 Creating your resume and cover letter

-If you think you can create a resume and cover letter on your own, Microsoft.com has some excellent resume and cover letter templates to use for free.
+If you think you can create a resume and cover letter on your own, you can find templates online to use for free.
 For more tips, search online for “how to write a resume” and “how to write a cover letter.”

 To make your resume strong, search online for “resume words,” and you’ll come up with lists of action verbs to use.
 It’s very important to choose appropriate words, because some companies use electronic screening programs to search the hundreds of resumes they receive.